 A hilly city known for its scenery and outdoor activities, it’s no wonder Seattle is overflowing in parks with beautiful views.
 The one-acre Kerry Park situated on Queen Anne is often the go-to destination to see the city against its surrounding mountains.
 But the Dr. Jose Rizal Park located in the Beacon Hill neighborhood is equally as breathtaking.
 Its 9.6 acres provides city views, picnic areas, and a much adored off-leash dog park.

 As Seattle continues to see an increase in traffic as a result of the continual growth of the city, more people are seeking transportation solutions.
 Whether it’s biking, walking, or bussing, Seattle is chock-full of alternative modes and the city has made an effort to make the often lengthier commute worthwhile.
 For instance, the light rail station Beacon Hill Tunnel, which is filled with public art installations.
 As passengers make their way down to the tunnel, they’re greeted by suspended luminescent sea creatures magnified by the deep blue ceiling.
-Seattle artist Dan Carson created 18 of the pieces for his “Space Forms” project.
-Another project is Bill Bell’s “Lightsticks” installation, a series of lit playing cards that flash as the train speeds by.
-It may be a little harder to see, as it’s situated deeper in the tunnel and can only be sighted for 1/30th of a second, but it’s worth it.
+Seattle artist Dan Corson created 18 of the pieces for his Space Forms project.
+Another project is Bill Bell’s Lightsticks installation, a series of lit playing cards that flash as the train speeds by.
+It may be a little harder to see, as it’s situated deeper in the tunnel and can only be sighted for 1/30 of a second, but it’s worth it.

 One of the many bars that occupies Seattle’s vibrant Capitol Hill neighborhood is Tavern Law, and inside that bar is another.
 The infamous 25-seat speakeasy Needle & Thread can only be accessed by way of an old bank vault door located upstairs above the Tavern Law restaurant.
 Reservations are required, which can be done via their website, and don’t expect a drink menu.
 The prohibition inspired cocktails are prepared as the expert bartenders see fit.
 Just tell them what mood you’re in and they’ll work their magic.

 Situated in the Sand Point neighborhood of Seattle is Magnuson Park, which was once the Naval Station Puget Sound base.
 The 350-acre park is home to several historic structures, most notably its airplane hangars.
 As the second largest park in the Seattle area, it has the space to be more than just a regular neighborhood playground.
-On the northeast part of the peninsula is an outdoor art installation titled “The Fin Project” that embodies the park’s rich history.
-Sculptor John T. Young used dive fins from former U.S. Navy submarines built in the 1960s.
+On the northeast part of the peninsula is an outdoor art installation titled The Fin Project that embodies the park’s rich history.
+Sculptor John T Young used dive fins from former US Navy submarines built in the 1960s.
 Its black fins jutting out from the grassy land are a Seattle must-see.

 This man-made pocket park tucked away in the Pioneer Square neighborhood dates back to 1978.
 The Waterfall Garden Park, sometimes referred to as the UPS Waterfall Garden Park because it was created at the original United Postal Service building, is a Japanese garden that actually won the Environmental Award of the American Nurserymens Association in 1981.
-The 22-foot (6.71 m) waterfall stands alongside slow growing trees like Chamaecyparis obtusa and other native Japanese plant life.
+The 22-foot (6.71 m) waterfall stands alongside slow-growing trees like Chamaecyparis obtusa and other native Japanese plant life.
 Pop in behind Occidental Square Park to read, munch on an afternoon snack, and enjoy the history humming in the air.

 Central Cinema is a dine-in movie theater that offers everything from beer and wine to popcorn and candy to pizza and burgers.
-The movie theater’s program is a carefully curated mix of adored classics like The Philadelphia Story and Some Like it Hot to more recent comedies like Step Brothers and Bring it On.
+The movie theater’s program is a carefully curated mix of adored classics like The Philadelphia Story and Some Like It Hot to more recent comedies like Step Brothers and Bring It On.
 It’s situated on the Eastern edge of the Capitol Hill neighborhood, tucked behind a small row of shops.
-It’s intimate location is perfect for any retro date night.
+Its intimate location is perfect for any retro date night.

 Situated in a renovated bungalow, Open Books carries over 10,000 new, used, and out-of-print books, of or about poetry.
 With readings and workshops held regularly, Open Books is more than just a neighborhood bookstore, it’s a community.
 The 23-year-old business was sold to Billie Swift in 2016 when the original owners retired.
 She was a regular patron who bought the store to preserve the poetry sanctuary that had become so important to her.